-✓ References and footnotes
+References and footnotes

-- EC, 2019, Communication from the Commission to the European Parliament, the European Council, the Council, the European Economic and Social Committee and the Committee of the Regions 'The European Green Deal', COM (2019) 640 final of 11 December 2019. - EU, 2022, Decision (EU) 2022/591 of the European Parliament and of the Council of 6 April 2022 on a general Union environment action programme to 2030, OJ L 114, 12.4.2022, p.
-22-36. - 3.
-Eurostat, 2016, Environmental goods and services sector accounts handbook: 2016 edition, Publications Office of the European Union, Luxembourg. - 4.
-A study estimates that applying circular economy principles across the EU economy has the potential to create around 700,000 new jobs by 2030 (see footnote No. 5) - 5.
-EC, 2020, Communication from the Commission to the European Parliament, the Council, the European Economic and Social Committee and the Committee of the Regions 'A new circular economy action plan for a cleaner and more competitive Europe', COM(2020) 98 final of 11 March 2020. - EC, 2020, Communication from the Commission to the European Parliament, the European Council, the Council, the European Economic and Social Committee and the Committee of the Regions 'A new industrial strategy for Europe', COM(2020) 102 final of 10 March 2020. - 7.
-IRENA and ILO, 2022, Renewable energy and jobs: annual review 2022, International Renewable Energy Agency and International Labour Organization. - 8.
-Eurostat, 2023, 'Environmental economy statistics on employment and growth', Eurostat Statistics Explained (https://ec.europa.eu/eurostat/statisticsexplained/index.php? title=Environmental_economy%E2%80%93_statistics_on_employment_and_growth) accessed March 7, 2023. a b c - EC, 2022, Communication from the Commission to the European Parliament, the Council, the European Economic and Social Committee and the Committee of the Regions on the monitoring framework for the 8th Environment Action Programme: measuring progress towards the attainment of the programme's 2030 and 2050 priority objectives, COM (2022) 357 final of 26 July 2022.
+- 1. Eurostat, 2016, Environmental goods and services sector accounts handbook: 2016 edition, Publications Office of the European Union, Luxembourg. - 2.
+A study estimates that applying circular economy principles across the EU economy has the potential to create around 700,000 new jobs by 2030 (see footnote No. 5)

+- 3. EC, 2020, Communication from the Commission to the European Parliament, the Council, the European Economic and Social Committee and the Committee of the Regions 'A new circular economy action plan for a cleaner and more competitive Europe', COM(2020) 98 final of 11 March 2020. - 4.
+EC, 2020, Communication from the Commission to the European Parliament, the European Council, the Council, the European Economic and Social Committee and the Committee of the Regions 'A new industrial strategy for Europe', COM(2020) 102 final of 10 March 2020. - 5.
+IRENA and ILO, 2022, Renewable energy and jobs: annual review 2022, International Renewable Energy Agency and International Labour Organization. - 6.
+Eurostat, 2024, 'Environmental economy statistics on employment and growth', Eurostat Statistics Explained ( https://ec.europa.eu/eurostat/statistics-explained/index.php? title=Environmental\economy\%E2%80%93\statistics\on\employment\and\growth). - 7.
+EU, 2022, Decision (EU) 2022/591 of the European Parliament and of the Council of 6 April 2022 on a general Union environment action programme to 2030, OJ L 114, 12.4.2022, p.
+22-36. - 8.
+EC, 2022, Communication from the Commission to the European Parliament, the Council, the European Economic and Social Committee and the Committee of the Regions on the monitoring framework for the 8th Environment Action Programme: measuring progress towards the attainment of the programme's 2030 and 2050 priority objectives, COM (2022) 357 final of 26 July 2022.